iopipe/iopipe-python/README.md

     # do something here
 ```

-By default the plugin will be disabled and can be enabled at runtime by setting the `IOPIPE_ENABLE_PROFILER` environment variable to `true`/`True`.
+By default the plugin will be disabled and can be enabled at runtime by setting the `IOPIPE_PROFILER_ENABLED` environment variable to `true`/`True`.

 If you want to enable the plugin for all invocations: